FindMySchool LogoFindMySchool

 Yes, demand is strong on the data available.
 The Year 7 entry route captured here shows 628 applications for 205 offers, indicating meaningful competition for places.

-The FindMySchool dataset indicates below-average GCSE outcomes relative to England overall, with a Progress 8 score close to zero but slightly negative.
-Ranked 3,214th in England and 83rd in Birmingham for GCSE outcomes (FindMySchool ranking based on official data), it sits below England average on this measure.
+The FindMySchool results indicate below-average GCSE outcomes relative to England overall, with a Progress 8 score close to zero but slightly negative.
+Ranked 2,735th of 3,895 schools in England for GCSE academic performance (FindMySchool ranking based on official data), with the Birmingham local hub listing it 55th locally and 2,472nd overall in England, it sits below England average on this measure.

-Year 7 applications are made through the local authority’s coordinated admissions process, rather than directly to the school.
-For September 2026 entry, the national on-time deadline is 31 October 2025, and offers are made on 1 March or the next working day if 1 March falls on a weekend or bank holiday.
+Year 7 applications are made through the local authority's coordinated admissions process, rather than directly to the school.
+For September 2027 entry, applications open on 1 September 2026, the on-time deadline is 31 October 2026, and offers are made on 1 March 2027.

 The published daily structure shows form time beginning at 08:40 and the final period ending at 15:10.
 The total teaching week is 32.5 hours, with break and lunch timings varying by year group.